Barry Soper: Jacinda Ardern's rise still unprecedented a year on

 But Jacindamania had taken a firm hold.

-Peters' long held ambition of leading one of the major parties in Parliament was dashed on August the first when Ardern's cell phone rang on her way into Parliament from Wellington airport.
+Peters' long held ambition of leading one of the major parties in Parliament was dashed on August 1 when Ardern's cellphone rang on her way into Parliament from Wellington airport.
 Little was standing down as leader.

 It was a job she said she hadn't aspired to but there was no one else.
 It was Labour's last chance to pull it off and this woman, who was never a leading light or player in opposition, was thrust into the election campaign as the country's potential leader and the crowd went wild.